Overview of North Carolina Taxes

 Forsyth County

-The fourth most populous county in North Carolina, Forsyth County has property tax rates somewhat higher than the state average.
-The average effective property tax rate in Forsyth County is 1.10%.
+The fourth-most populous county in North Carolina, Forsyth County has property tax rates somewhat higher than the state average.
+The effective property tax rate in Forsyth County is 0.90%.

 Cumberland County

 Cumberland County is located in eastern North Carolina and contains the city of Fayetteville.
-The average effective property tax rate of 1.20% in Cumberland County ranks as the seventh-highest rate in the state.
-Based on this, property taxes on a home worth $139,700 would be $1,673 per year.
+The effective property tax rate of 1.06% in Cumberland County ranks as the sixth-highest rate in the state.
+Based on this, property taxes on a home worth $166,600 (the median home value) would be $1,767 per year.

 Durham County

 Homeowners in Durham County pay some of the highest property taxes in the state.
-The county’s average effective property tax rate is 1.17%, which comes in as the fourth-highest rate of any North Carolina county.
+The county’s effective property tax rate is 0.93%, while the median property tax bill is $2,891.

 Buncombe County

 This western North Carolina County has property tax rates well below the state average.
-The county’s average effective property tax rate is just 0.78%.
+The county’s effective property tax rate is just 0.61%.
 The county’s last revaluation was in 2021 since it chooses to hold assessments every four years instead eight, which is the states minimum.
+However, the county commissioners voted to delay the next reevaluation until 2026.

 Gaston County